COVID-19 Safety Tips for Families

 The very contagious delta variant is circulating, and mask wearing will help prevent outbreaks.
 This is one reason why the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics recommend masking for children in grades K-12, even for those who are fully vaccinated.
 Bonus: These practices also help protect you from common colds, flu and other contagious respiratory diseases that often show up in the autumn and winter months.

 Even when most people in your community are fully vaccinated, some are still at risk and sometimes even fully vaccinated people can get infected.
-Younger children cannot be vaccinated yet, and people having an organ transplant or receiving treatment for some forms of cancer may not get as much protection from the vaccines.
+Children under age 5 cannot be vaccinated yet, and people having an organ transplant or receiving treatment for some forms of cancer may not get as much protection from the vaccines.
 Follow posted coronavirus precautions in public areas and businesses.
 Experts recommend having a fresh mask handy to help keep yourself and others safe if you enter an indoor environment such as a health care facility where vulnerable people might be present.

 Maintain healthy habits